-- a) Within 5 days of being made aware of the incident, submit written notification of the incident through the local EMS jurisdiction and Program Medical Director to the Regional Medical Director with the MIEMSS Regional EMS Administrator being notified at the discretion of the Regional Medical Director, and a copy to the State EMS Medical Director. - b) Within 14 days of the written notification of the incident, initiate a QA investigation under the authority of the Medical Review Committee. - c) Within 30 days of the written notification of the incident, forward to MIEMSS' Compliance Office and State EMS Medical Director written results of the Medical Review Committee QA investigation and recommendations.
+- a) Within 5 days of being made aware of the incident, submit written notification of the incident through the local EMS jurisdiction and Program Medical Director to the Regional Medical Director with a copy to the State EMS Medical Director.
+The MIEMSS Regional EMS Administrator shall be notified at the discretion of the Regional Medical Director. - b) Within 14 days of the written notification of the incident, initiate a QA investigation under the authority of the Medical Review Committee. - c) Within 30 days of the written notification of the incident, forward to MIEMSS' Compliance Office and State EMS Medical Director written results of the Medical Review Committee QA investigation and recommendations.